Ben Nicholson was a twentieth century abstract artist known for his pioneering techniques

 1910: Nicholson meets Paul Nash at the Slade School of Fine Arts.

-1911: Stays with the Nash family in Iver Heath.
+1911: He stays with the Nash family in Iver Heath.

 1912: Goes to Tours in France to learn French.